-NOTE: As specified in section 6.10, unclosed CD-R media may have a single AVDP present at either sector 256 or 512.
+NOTE: As specified in sections 6.10 and 6.13, unclosed sequential write once media may have a single AVDP present at either sector 256 or 512.
 If on an unclosed disc a single AVDP is recorded on sector 256, any AVDP recorded on sector 512 must be ignored.
-Closed CD-R media shall conform to the above rules.
+Closed media shall conform to the above rules.